IvanBorba/store-with-redux-thunk/README.md

 ## API:

-At this project i've used the Rick and Morty API (https://rickandmortyapi.com/) and choose axios library to do our HTTP requisitions.
+At this project i've faked some informations at a default state so I can work with the Redux around a store checkout.

 ### Purpose:

-The purpose of this project is use an Redux-thunk actions to catch all the characters from the API list and display it in the screen, also we got an favourites store that uses the local storage to store your favourite chars.
+The purpose of this project is use Redux-thunk actions to handle the products and add it to the checkout.

 Feel free to enjoy.